matze-dd/Tex2txt/README.md

 A simpler Python application is [shell2.py](shell2.py).
-It resembles Bash script [shell2.sh](shell2.sh) from section [Simple scripts](#simple-scripts), but it accepts multiple inputs and does not create temporary files.
+It resembles Bash script [shell2.sh](shell2.sh) from section [Simple scripts](#simple-scripts), but it accepts multiple inputs and does not create auxiliary files.

 [Back to top](#tex2txt-a-flexible-latex-filter)